v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

      Run i.e. ``Start/Programs/DAE Tools/daeExamples_1.5.0_py27`` from the Start menu.

-The main window of ``DAE Tools Examples`` application is given in :ref:`Figure-GetStarted-2a` while the output from the simulation run in :ref:`Figure-GetStarted-2b`.
-There, tutorials can be run, their source code inspected, model reports generated.
+The main window of ``DAE Tools Examples`` application is given in :numref:`Figure-GetStarted-2a` while the output from the simulation run in :numref:`Figure-GetStarted-2b`.
+There, tutorials can be run, their source code inspected, and model reports generated.
-Model reports open in a new window of the system's default web browser (however, only Mozilla Firefox is currently supported because of the MathML rendering issue).
+Model reports open in a new window of the system's default web browser.

 .. _Figure-GetStarted-2a:
 .. figure:: _static/Screenshot-DAEToolsTutorials.png